 The Division of MCH Workforce Development provides national leadership and direction in educating and training our nation’s future leaders in maternal and child health.
 Special emphasis is placed on the development and implementation of interprofessional, family-centered, community-based and culturally competent systems of care across the entire life course with experiences in one life stage shaping health in later stages.

-The Division, part of HRSA’s Maternal and Child Health Bureau, supports programs established in federal legislation (Title V of the Social Security Act and the Combating Autism Act) to complement state and local health agency efforts.
+The Division, part of HRSA’s Maternal and Child Health Bureau, supports programs established in federal legislation (Title V of the Social Security Act and the Autism CARES Act) to complement state and local health agency efforts.
 In partnership with state MCH programs, academic institutions, and professional organizations, the Division collaborates with other health training programs of the federal government to ensure that MCH initiatives are based on emerging and evidence-based practices.